What is Group Exemption?

 What is required to ensure that the group exemption letter remains valid?

-To ensure that the group exemption remains valid, the following conditions must be met:
+To ensure that the group exemption remains valid, the central organization must:

-• The annual filing of an information return (Form 990, for example) by the central organization if required.
+• File the annual information return (Form 990, for example), if required.

 What are the reporting requirements for organizations with a group exemption?